Welcome to the Minnesota Northwoods Writers Conference ~ June 18-24, 2018

 What to bring: All workshops are generative workshops.
 Simply bring whatever you need to write with and feel comfortable bringing – notebook, journal, writing instruments, laptop or tablet – and bring any reading material you find inspiring as well as any work you would like to share.
 Computers and a printer are available at the AIRC for conference participants and at the BSU Library (from 8 am – 3:45 pm) for the general public.

 What to wear: In general, it is a good idea to have a sweater or long-sleeved shirt on hand, especially in the mornings.
 Temps range from 50 at night to the 80s during the day.
 Classrooms we use for the genre workshops are air-conditioned and tend to run cold.
 Evening readings tend to be warmer because of the angle of the mid-summer sun entering the Gathering Place.

-Here is a summary of last year’s weather: partly sunny with a chance of showers, a daytime high of 78 and a low of 55.
-We also enjoyed a good thunderstorm, double rainbows, and a splendid display of northern lights!
+Here is a typical weather forecast for the week: partly sunny with a chance of showers, a daytime high of 80 and a low of 55.
+We may also enjoy a good thunderstorm, double rainbows, and a splendid display of northern lights!
 An umbrella or light rain jacket may come in handy.
 It stays light until 10pm.
 If you are in the park, mosquitoes may come out in the evenings.
 Either cover up or use repellent.

 For swimmers, there is a pool at the rec center ($3) and a beach at Diamond Point Park.
 Diamond Point Park is right behind the AIRC and has parking for visitors.
 Visit the Outdoor Program Center at Diamond Point to enjoy the canoes, kayaks, sailboats, bicycles and other equipment.
 Explore the extensive trail system.
 Bicycles are also available near the conference and in town through Nice Ride Bemidji http://bemidji.niceridemn.org/.